-For me, having well thought out arrival procedures is absolutely crucial to my survival in an upper elementary classroom.
-Not only does the morning routine set the tone for the day, but it is also the best time of day to do all those annoying tasks like sharpening pencils and turning in field trip forms.
+For me, having well thought out morning procedures is absolutely crucial to my survival in an upper elementary classroom.
+Not only does the classroom morning routine set the tone for the day, but it is also the best time of day to do all those annoying but necessary tasks like sharpening pencils and turning in field trip forms.

 Needless to say, your life will be a lot easier if your morning routine runs like a well-oiled machine (even if that machine is chatty, inquisitive, and sometimes a little bit smelly).

-There’s not one “best” way to set up your classroom morning routine – in fact, every upper elementary classroom morning routine is going to look a little different.
-However, I’ve found that most successful morning routines include some version of the following:
+There's not one "best" way to set up your classroom morning procedures - in fact, every upper elementary classroom morning routine is going to look a little different.
+However, I've found that most successful arrival procedures include some version of the following:

 1. Greet Students

 This is usually your first interaction with your students in the morning, so it is important that it is a positive one.
 Taking the time to greet each of your students can be time consuming, but it can make a big difference.